This section contains the answers to many of the questions that we are asked. Please also see our Links to extended

 You mailed some houses in Colinton asking for funding.
 Was that it?
 No - the initial limited local mailing was a focussed approach based on our local demographics, but the main quest for funding is much more than that.
 The Colinton Amenity Association, with whom we have been working closely, kindly gave us huge support in recent editions of their Colinton Magazine.
-Every copy of the Spring edition also had a loose insert, with a "please donate" request on one side and a gift aid form on the other.
-The update article on the Summer edition showed pictures of the mural in progress wth a further request for support.
 The Parish Church's "Colinton News" also gave us great coverage, as did the Dell Directory; and we've featured in the Evening News, The Times and the Currie & Balerno News.
 Leaflets, describing the project and seeking funding, are available in the tunnel and other locations.
 Please help us.
 See our "Giving" page or use the link to Virgin Money Giving.
 We're also constantly researching and making applications for grants and other corporate funding.
 If you know of a grant-making body please let us know or suggest us to them.